GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

 ## Initial guesses

-- GFW can analyze the request sent from TLS proxy clients to the server.
+- The attacker can analyze the request sent from TLS proxy clients to the server.
   - False.
 The RST happens during the TLS handshake where no actual proxy-like behavior has started.
-- GFW checks against TLS Fingerprints exposed in ClientHello and selectively attacks against infamous TLS fingerprints or allow only clients with famous TLS fingerprints to pass.
+- The attacker checks against TLS Fingerprints exposed in ClientHello and selectively attacks against infamous TLS fingerprints or allow only clients with famous TLS fingerprints to pass.
   - False.
 Forging the TLS fingerprint from a well-known browser does not improve the connectivity.

 ## Data (n=50)